A topic from the subject of Introduction to Chemistry in Chemistry.

 Basic Concepts

 The rate of a chemical reaction is the change in concentration of a species over time.
-The rate constant is the proportionality constant that relates the rate of the reaction to the concentrations of the reactants.
-The order of a reaction is the power law that relates the rate of the reaction to the concentrations of the reactants.
+The rate constant (k) is the proportionality constant that relates the rate of the reaction to the concentrations of the reactants.
+The order of a reaction describes how the rate depends on the concentration of each reactant.
+This is determined experimentally.

 Equipment and Techniques